 If you’re looking for a professional company, make sure you find a business that covers industrial cleaning best practices.
 Hiring a professional cleaning company, like Bee Line, means that you’ll get comprehensive services that help with asbestos removal, lead removal and abatement, mercury cleanup, mold removal and remediation, industrial vacuuming, and decontamination.
 We’re also trained in specialized machinery and safety equipment to ensure that your industrial tools are taken care of properly—especially when it comes to hazardous chemical removal and repairing machinery.
 To make sure you cover all of your bases, check that your industrial cleaning company has the proper insurance coverage to ensure that you don’t end up with a hefty bill.

 Your facility deserves special treatment so if you’re looking for a professional industrial cleaning company you can trust, Bee Line is here to help.
-At Bee Line, we use state of the art HEPA filter vacuums, Green Seal-certified disinfectants, and microfiber towels to eliminate bacteria completely.
-Bee Line also offers upholstery-cleaning services, industrial carpet cleaning services, vacuuming, garbage removal, and comprehensive corporate janitorial services.
+At Bee Line, we use state-of-the-art HEPA filter vacuums, Green Seal-certified disinfectants, and microfiber towels to eliminate bacteria completely.
+Bee Line also offers industrial carpet cleaning services, vacuuming, garbage removal, and comprehensive corporate janitorial services.
 To make sure that no spot goes un-cleaned, Bee Line uses quality control cleaning, routine management inspections, and continual onsite training for our employees.
-Learn more about Bee Line’s industrial cleaning procedures download our brochure today.
-We also offer services to help you banish COVID-19 from your workplace.